-Your doctor may advise you to follow a gluten-free diet for other reasons, such as irritable bowel syndrome or non-coeliac gluten sensitivity (a condition which describes a set of symptoms attributed to eating gluten, but the cause and treatment is not well understood).
+Your doctor may advise you to follow a gluten-free diet for other reasons — for example, if you have irritable bowel syndrome or ‘non-coeliac gluten sensitivity’.
+This refers to a range of symptoms attributed to eating gluten, such as dermatitis herpetiformis.
+Their cause and treatment, however, is not well understood.

 It’s a good idea to seek guidance about following a gluten-free diet from a dietitian, especially if you have other medical conditions or dietary requirements.